Gautschi-type and implicit-explicit integrators for constrained wave equations: Wave-type Systems with Linear Constraints

 Here, we use the fact that functionals in~$\V^*$ define functionals in~$\Vo^*$ simply through the restriction to~$\Vo$.
 Note that~$\calAo$ is elliptic due to Assumption~\ref{assA}.
 Hence, $-\calAo$ generates an analytic semigroup on the closure of~$\Vo$ in the $\cH$-norm, i.e., on~$\cHo \coloneqq \operatorname{clos}_\cH \Vo$; cf.~\cite[Ch.~7, Th.~2.7]{Paz83}.

 Similarly, we introduce the restriction

 which satisfies $\calDo \big|_{\Vo} \colon \Vo \to \cHo^*$ according to Assumption~\ref{assD}.

-\begin{remark} With the space $\cHo$ at hand, the assumptions on the initial data may be relaxed to $w^0\in\calHker+\calB^-\dot{g}(0)$, which is still consistent with the constraint. \end{remark} Finally, we summarize the assumptions on the right-hand sides.
+\begin{remark} With the space $\cHo$ at hand, the assumptions on the initial data may be relaxed to $w^0\in\calHker+\calB^-\dot{g}(0)$, i.e., $w^0$ can be written as the sum of $\calB^-\dot{g}(0)\in \Vc$ and an element of $\calHker$, which is still consistent with the constraint. \end{remark} Finally, we summarize the assumptions on the right-hand sides.
 Within the constraint, we assume a mapping~$g\colon [0,T] \to \Q^*$.
 Moreover, the nonlinearity satisfies~$f\colon [0,T] \times \cH \to \cH^*$.
 In addition, we require the following Lipschitz bounds on $f$, depending on the method we apply.

-\begin{assumption}[Nonlinearity $f$] One of the following two conditions is satisfied:
+\begin{assumption}[Nonlinearity $f$] Let $f$ satisfy the classical Carath{\'e}odory condition and one of the following two conditions:

 (a) There is a constant $L_{\cH}$ such that for all $v_1,v_2 \in \cH$ and $t\geq 0$ it holds

 (b) There is a constant $L_{\V}(\rho)$ such that for all $v_1,v_2 \in \V$ with $\norm{v_i}_{\V} \leq \rho$ and $t\geq 0$ it holds